Marking Code Without Breaking It: Code Watermarking for Detecting LLM-Generated Code

 \section{Related Work}

 Post-hoc detection methods~\citep{Xu_Sheng_2024,betweenlineofcode24} identify machine-generated code after generation using statistical cues such as perplexity or syntax differences.
-In contrast, watermarking embeds provenance signals during generation to enable direct identification.
-This work focuses on the latter approach, developing a syntax-aware watermarking method for code generation.
+In contrast, watermarking embeds provenance signals during generation to enable direct identification~\citep{kirchenbauer2023watermark, guan2024codeip,park2025watermod}.
+Our work focuses on the latter approach, developing a syntax-aware watermarking method for code generation.

 Among watermarking approaches, \citet{lee-etal-2024-wrote} proposed SWEET, a method that selectively embeds watermarks in high-entropy tokens.
 While SWEET demonstrated improvements in detection capability and code quality, our preliminary analysis revealed that approximately 12.6\% of these high-entropy tokens correspond to syntax elements such as reserved keywords.
 Modifying these critical tokens can disrupt program logic, resulting in degraded functional correctness. \citet{guan2024codeip} introduced CodeIP, a grammar-guided watermarking approach by utilizing type prediction to maintain syntactic validity.
 This method ensured that the generated code remained grammatically correct.
 However, the reliance on type prediction requires significant computational resources, limiting its practicality for large-scale code generation tasks.
-We address the limitations observed in SWEET and CodeIP by explicitly skipping watermark insertion for syntax-critical tokens.
+In contrast to these approaches, our method explicitly excludes syntax-critical tokens from watermark insertion.
 Our approach ensures that essential structural elements, like keywords and operators, remain unchanged, thereby preserving functional correctness without additional computational overhead.
 ACW~\citep{li2024resilient} and SrcMarker~\citep{yang2024srcmarker} employed watermarking techniques based on code transformations, such as semantic-preserving edits and variable renaming.
 While these approaches preserved program functionality, the resulting modifications often introduce unnatural code patterns, which can increase the risk of watermark removal by adversaries.